 Kararaina advocates for authenticity to be evident through our work and is committed to ensuring HUD’s principles of ‘treaty-anchored’ and ‘whenua-based’ are upheld in everything we do.

-Jo has been with HUD since its establishment in 2018, initially as the Chief Financial Officer and then in other roles, including the lead role in the establishment of Kāinga Ora and Deputy Chief Executive, Funding and Programme Delivery.
+Jo has been with HUD since its establishment in 2018.
+Initially she was the Chief Financial Officer and then moved to other roles, including the lead role in the establishment of Kāinga Ora and Deputy Chief Executive, Funding and Programme Delivery.

-Prior to HUD, she held the Head of Corporate position at Education Payroll Limited.
-In this role, Jo led the successful establishment and implementation of all corporate functions when the new Crown company was formed at the end of 2014.
-She has also held roles as the Establishment Manager of the Performance Centre at the Ministry of Education, leading performance planning and reporting, and as the Business Services Manager at the Crown Law Office leading the finance, human resources and performance functions.
+Before joining HUD, she was the Head of Corporate at Education Payroll Limited (EPL) where she led the successful establishment and implementation of all corporate functions when the new Crown company was formed at the end of 2014.
+She was the Establishment Manager of the Ministry of Education’s Performance Centre, leading performance planning and reporting, and the Business Services Manager at the Crown Law Office, leading the finance, human resources and performance functions.

-Jo is passionate about contributing to a cause that is important and pivotal in making a difference for New Zealanders.
-She draws on her experience as a senior leader by focusing on ‘joining up’ the organisation – ensuring the teams and expertise stay connected while continuing to work with everyone along the way.
+Jo is passionate about contributing to a cause that is pivotal in making a difference for New Zealanders.

 Anne Shaw - Deputy Chief Executive - Solutions Design and Implementation